yseulthb/yseulthb.github.io/_pages/CV.md

 ### Previous research experience
 * 2014-2015: Research internship, [CerCo](http://cerco.cnrs.fr/en/cerco-umr5549-2/) (Brain and Cognition Research Center), Toulouse, France<br />
-Master’s thesis: Characterisation of the cortical networks involved in 3D orientation processing in primates.<br />
-Under the supervision of Benoit R. Cottereau and Jean-Baptiste Durand, CNRS researchers
+Master’s thesis: Characterisation of the cortical networks involved in 3D orientation processing in primates.
+Under the supervision of Benoit R. Cottereau and Jean-Baptiste Durand.

 * 2013-2014: Research internship, [LPNC](http://lpnc.univ-grenoble-alpes.fr/?lang=en) (Psychology and Cognitive Neuroscience Lab), Grenoble, France<br />
-Master’s thesis: Role of the eyes in face categorisation: Interracial eye change impacts on the other-race effect in a categorisation task. <br />
-Under the supervision of Olivier Pascalis, CNRS researcher and with the help of David Meary, Assistant Professor at University of Grenoble-Alps (UGA)
+Master’s thesis: Role of the eyes in face categorisation: Interracial eye change impacts on the other-race effect in a categorisation task.
+Under the supervision of Olivier Pascalis and with the help of David Meary.

 * 2014 (January-February): Internship in Neuropsychology, Hospital of Grenoble, France<br />
-Clinical interviews and cognitive assessments of patients with movement disorders<br />
-Under the supervision of Eugénie Lhommée, Neuropsychologist at the Hospital of Grenoble
+Clinical interviews and cognitive assessments of patients with movement disorders.
+Under the supervision of Eugénie Lhommée, Neuropsychologist.

 * 2013 (April-July): Research assistant, [MPI for Human Cognitive and Brain Sciences](https://www.cbs.mpg.de/), Leipzig, Germany<br />
-Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations and statistical analysis. <br />
+Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations and statistical analysis.
+Under the supervision of Natacha Mendès. <br />
-Under the supervision of Natacha Mendès, now a scientific co-ordinator at the Max Planck School of Cognition. <br />
 A [paper](https://www.nature.com/articles/s41562-017-0264-5) was published by Natacha Mendès and collaborators!